SINDHU-192004/4X4-NoC_Mesh_Topology/README.md

 > This simulation provides a practical learning experience in chip-level network communication, widely used in today’s multicore processors and embedded systems.

-## Acknowledgements

-This simulation was developed under the guidance of faculty in the **Department of Electronics and Communication / Computer Engineering** and is inspired by research and coursework related to Network-on-Chip systems.